-Here is how cannabis users can prevent Coronavirus spread.
+Here’s how cannabis users can prevent Coronavirus spread.
 COVID-19 poses a significant disruption to our daily routines.
 The public is slowly warming to the reality of a need to take precautions against getting the virus.
-Coronavirus is new to the scene, and there is much we do not know about it.
+As of today, Easter, there are 531K confirmed cases with 21K deaths from the virus.
+Despite coronavirus having been with us for a few months, there is still much we do not know about it.
 Admittedly, we know even less about any interaction between cannabis and Coronavirus.
 What we do know about it warrants practice of getting back to the basics to prevent its spread.

 Avoid Large Crowds

 America is adjusting to 'new rules' around this virus outbreak.
-The closure and cancellation of schools, large gatherings, cultural events and our beloved sporting events is proof.
-These closures are unfortunately necessary as older adults and people with severe chronic medical conditions seem to be at higher risk.
+We pay a heavy price with the closure and cancellation of schools, large gatherings, cultural events and our beloved sporting events.
+These closures are unfortunately necessary as older adults and people with severe chronic medical conditions are at higher risk.
+Black Americans seem to be dying at disproportionately higher rates than other Americans.
 If you use marijuana and have diabetes, heart or lung disease, you risk developing more serious complications from COVID-19 illness.
 We encourage to avoid crowds as much as possible.
-At this time, while awaiting specific CDC guidelines, different communities define 'large crowds' as over 250-500 people.
+Keeping away from groups of greater than 10 people is one standard.